 Although air quality in Hawke’s Bay is generally very good, there are times when it is poor, for example:

 The Council monitors a number of key ambient (outdoor) air quality parameters, all of which are included in the National Environmental Standards for Air Quality.
+The Council also monitors for PM2.5 which is not currently included in the NESAQ but is expected to be included after the current review of the standards.
 The standards for these pollutants are based on criteria that relate to health and/or environmental effects and are the minimum requirements that outdoor air quality should meet.
 Council monitoring shows that the parameters are within safe levels in Hawke’s Bay, with the exception of PM10.
 For this reason, the Council monitors PM10 continuously at a number of locations in Hawke’s Bay while other pollutants are periodically monitored to check that they remain at safe levels and don’t show any worrying trends.

 Key ambient air quality parameters are:

 PM10 comprises solid or liquid particles less than 10 micrometres in diameter, or roughly a fifth of the width of a human hair.
-PM10 cannot be seen by eye, can remain suspended in air for long periods and is easily inhaled.
-PM10 comes from anthropogenic sources such as domestic fires, industrial processes and motor vehicles and but also comprises the likes of pollen, sea salt and wind-blown dust.
+PM2.5 comprises particles less than 2.5 micrometers in diameter and is a subset of PM10.
+These particles cannot be seen by eye, can remain suspended in air for long periods and is easily inhaled.
+PM comes from anthropogenic sources such as domestic fires, industrial processes and motor vehicles and but also comprises the likes of pollen, sea salt and wind-blown dust.

 CO is an odourless, colourless and tasteless gas.
 It is produced through the incomplete combustion of carbon-based materials such as petrol, wood, coal and gas as well as being emitted from volcanoes and the metabolism of organisms.
 Health effects are related to its ability to inhibit the oxygen carrying capacity of the blood.
 This can result in dizziness, nausea and confusion at low levels of exposure while high concentrations can lead to unconsciousness and even death.